pietro-armellini/MineIsland/README.md

 - **Configurable Economy**: Set expansion prices and define multipliers for each purchase.
 - **Plugin Integration**: Supports [Vault](https://www.spigotmc.org/resources/vault.34315/) and [Essentials](https://essentialsx.net/) for full economy and utility functionality.

+### Expandable Mode

+The **Expandable Mode** determines whether players can gradually unlock and purchase new zones on their island.

+- When **enabled** (default), islands start with a single central zone, and players can expand their territory by purchasing additional zones as they progress.
+- When **disabled**, players automatically own the entire island from the start, with no expansion required.
+- This behavior is defined at the moment an island is created, based on the configuration settings in the plugin.

 ## Installation

 ### Prerequisites